Mercyful Fate: Full-time reunion (2019–present)

 On August 1, 2019, it was announced that Mercyful Fate would be performing an unspecified number of concerts throughout Europe in the summer of 2020.
 The band's line-up consists of King Diamond on vocals, Hank Shermann on guitar, Bjarne T. Holm on drums, Mike Wead on guitar and Joey Vera on bass, the latter of whom was filling in for Timi Hansen, who was battling cancer; Vera then became their full-time bass player after Hansen died on November 4, 2019, shortly after his 61st birthday.
 Aside from previously released material, the band was also going to perform new songs over the course of the summer.

 In a May 2020 interview with Heavy magazine, Shermann said that he had "written six or seven songs" for the band's new album.
 On June 2, 2022, Mercyful Fate performed their first live show since 1999 in Hanover as part of a European tour, where they debuted a brand new song titled "The Jackal of Salzburg".

+On January 16, 2024, Mercyful Fate announced that they had "mutually decided to split ways" with Vera.
+Three days later, it was announced Becky Baldwin was the new bassist of the band, who filled in for Vera during the band's 2022 tour.
+In the following month, Baldwin stated that the new Mercyful Fate album was not expected to be released before 2025, due to King Diamond's focus on his namesake band's upcoming thirteenth studio album Saint Lucifer's Hospital 1920 (formerly titled The Institute).